sonnyt/console/README.md

 I needed a convenient way to quickly run JavaScript code without having to open VSCode or a terminal.
 Other alternatives I found were either too bloated with a heavy focus on HTML and CSS, or too basic with unreliable logging.
 So, I decided to build my own JavaScript console using the same editor that VSCode uses, which provides a lot of handy features right out of the box.

 ## Features
-- Code Completion
+- Code completion
-- Enhanced logging capabilities
+- Decent logging capabilities
 - Lightweight and user-friendly
 - Localstorage support for data persistence
 - Powered by [Monaco](https://microsoft.github.io/monaco-editor/) editor for a rich editing experience